uws-eresearch/otw/README.md

 This project aims to bring together an extensible set of tools for creating web-ready views of all kinds of files.
 The idea is that everything should not only have the opportunity to be ON the web but should also be able to be OF the web - that is, available in HTML, or wrapped in HTML, with as much rich machine readable metadata as possible.

-If you are running on Linux then you can use the inotify system to watch for file system changes, if not this just repeatedly scans a set of paths, with no waiting or other niceties.
+If you are running on Linux then you can use the inotify system to watch for file system changes  if not this just repeatedly scans a set of paths, with no waiting or other niceties.

 It contains: